Home / Events /Series Performances /Visiting Orchestras

 Visiting Orchestras 1

-All Visiting Orchestras tickets include same-day admission to the The Baker Museum.
-Special museum hours on day of Royal Concertgebouw Orchestra performance: 10am-7:30pm.
+All Visiting Orchestras tickets include same-day admission to The Baker Museum.
+Special museum hours on day of The Cleveland Orchestra performance: Noon-7pm.
 In addition, the doors to Hayes Hall will open 90 minutes prior to this performance.
 Arrive early to enjoy the exhibitions and light fare available at Heidi's Place.

 More Info